orgua/OneWireHub/README.md

 - DS2433 4Kb 1-Wire EEPROM
 - **DS2438 Smart Battery Monitor, measures temperature, 2x voltage and current, 10bit**
 - DS2450 4 channel A/D
+- DS2502 1kb EEPROM, Add Only Memory
 - **DS2890 Single channel digital potentiometer - extended to 1-4 CH**
+- Dell Power Supply (use DS2502 with family code set to 0x28)

 Note: **Bold printed devices are feature-complete and were mostly tested with a DS9490 (look into the regarding example-file for more information)**